 Although in this article we will focus on prebiotics, we want to start by explaining what the general term "biotics" stands for.
 The definition of 'biotics' includes prebiotics, probiotics and postbiotics, all of which are used to enrich and balance our microbiome.
-It is important to remember that our skin health is not only affected by what we apply to our skin, but also the type of food we eat, which will be discussed in more detail in this article.
+It is important to remember that our skin health is not only affected by what we apply to our skin but also the type of food we eat, which will be discussed in more detail in this article.

-Prebiotic treatment has also been shown to have great potential in the treatment of various skin conditions, e.g. atopic eczema, eczema, dermatitis and acne.
-To illustrate this, researchers Foolad and Armstrong conducted a study in which infants received a formula that consisted of 90% GOS (galacto-oligosaccharides) and 10% long-chain FOS (fructo-oligosaccharides).
-The research results showed a reduced incidence of atopic eczema in children from the risk group.
-In a similar study conducted by the researcher Bunselmeyer in 2006, a connection was discovered between prebiotics and the increase in bifidobacteria that affect the severity of atopic eczema.
+Prebiotic treatment has also been shown to have great potential in the treatment of various skin conditions, such as atopic dermatitis, eczema, dermatitis and acne.
+To illustrate this, researchers Foolad and Armstrong conducted a study in which infants were given an infant formula consisting of 90% GOS (galacto-oligosaccharides) and 10% long-chain FOS (fructo-oligosaccharides).

-Let's start with the food!
-Prebiotics are found in various foods, such as onions, garlic, artichokes, asparagus, sugar beets, unripe bananas, oatmeal, cold potatoes, corn, wheat, honey, barley, tomatoes, rye, soybeans, seaweed and microalgae.
+Let's start with food!
+Prebiotics are found in various foods, such as onions, garlic, Jerusalem artichokes, asparagus, sugar beets, unripe bananas, oatmeal, cold potatoes, corn, wheat, honey, barley, tomatoes, rye, soybeans, seaweed and microalgae.

 The most common prebiotics in skin care products are inulin, glucomannan, oligosaccharides, xylitol, rhamnose.
 These ingredients help the skin maintain balance and optimal microbiome health.